- Report to USA Gymnastics on Proposed Policy and Procedural Changes for the Protection of Young Athletes (PDF)

 - Recommendations contained in Deborah Daniels’ report

-The Board also approved the new USA Gymnastics Safe Sport Policy – replacing the previous Participant Welfare Policy – which includes key updates to USA Gymnastics safe sport policies and procedures.
-Effective immediately, the policy outlines the scope of the organization’s commitment to promoting a safe environment, expands definitions of misconduct, strengthens procedures for reporting and processing allegations of misconduct, contains requirements and expectations placed on members, and incorporates the authority and jurisdiction of the U.S. Center for SafeSport.
-Many of the Daniels’ report recommendations are already reflected in the new Safe Sport Policy.
+The Board approved the new USA Gymnastics Safe Sport Policy – replacing the previous Participant Welfare Policy – which includes key updates to USA Gymnastics safe sport policies and procedures.
+Effective immediately, the policy outlines the scope of the organization’s commitment to promoting a safe environment, requirements and expectations placed on members, and incorporates the authority and jurisdiction of the U.S. Center for SafeSport.

-USA Gymnastics is in the final stages of hiring a Director of Safe Sport, who will play an integral role in elevating the importance of safe sport throughout the entire organization and developing a safe sport strategic plan, including a comprehensive education and training for athletes, parents, coaches, professional members and staff.
-The search for a new president and CEO is also in progress, and the Search Committee anticipates concluding the search by early fall.
+Additionally, USA Gymnastics is in the final stages of hiring a Director of Safe Sport.
+This new position will play an integral role in elevating the importance of safe sport throughout the entire organization, including the development of a safe sport strategic plan, and a comprehensive education and training plan for athletes, parents and coaches alike.

 - Clearly articulating the organization’s culture as one that puts athlete safety first, and requires accountability for athlete safety throughout the organization and its membership.

 - Requiring reporting of abuse and policy violations.
 All USA Gymnastics members must report suspected sexual misconduct immediately to the appropriate legal authorities and the U.S. Center for SafeSport.
 Members must also report other safe sport-related misconduct and safe sport policy violations to the U.S. Center for SafeSport and/or USA Gymnastics, as appropriate and required.